Mentra-Community/AdvancedTimerOnSmartGlasses/README.md

 ### Future

 I do this in my free time so updates will be very irregular. <br>
-Because of AugmentOS changed to MentraOS, i will have to go trough some changes. <br>
-Also i have been working on a version 2.5 which i will combine with this version for better in-app controll and looks on-screen (with partially head-up display).

 Any tips or questions are welcome!

 Join Discord of MentraOS (https://discord.gg/5ukNvkEAqT) and connect with me (T_073)